Tricia Wynne, Board Chair

 Joy Flynn Wall

-After spending ten years in the pharmaceutical industry, Joy Flynn Wall switched careers and found her passion in event planning and fundraising.
-A native of the Monterey Bay Area, she is strong advocate for local non-profits, and loves working in a field that provides opportunities to give back to the community.
+Joy has been in the pharmaceutical industry for over 10 years, a native of the Monterey Bay Area, she is strong advocate for local non-profits, and loves working in a field that provides opportunities to give back to the community.
 Joy has served as Home & School Club President at Bradley School and has been a member of the Parent Advisory Board at Dominican Hospital.
-She is honored to serve on the Second Harvest Board of Trustees.
+Joy found a passion for fundraising and helping her community so she is honored to serve on the Second Harvest Board of Trustees.

 City of Watsonville